microsoft/VSExtensibility/docs/index.md

 # Welcome to the VisualStudio.Extensibility documentation

 VisualStudio.Extensibility is a new framework for developing Visual Studio extensions.
 The new framework focuses primarily on extensions that run out-of-process from the IDE for improved performance and reliability, and it features a modern, asynchronous API that has been streamlined and carefully engineered to maximize developer productivity.
-VisualStudio.Extensibility is currently in active development and is now made available as a preview, which you can download by cloning this code repository and installing []().
+VisualStudio.Extensibility is currently in active development and is now made available as a preview, which you can download by cloning this code repository and installing the [VisualStudio.Extensibility Project System](https://marketplace.visualstudio.com/items?itemName=vsext.gladstone).

 With the current preview, you can develop a wide range of extensions to Visual Studio, including creating a simple command and exposing it in the IDE, working with code or text in the editor, exposing the functionality of a tool in the IDE, creating debugger visualizers, and more.

-VisualStudio.Extensibility aims to address many of the problems both developers experience when using and writing extensions in Visual Studio using the old model.
-These issues include:
+VisualStudio.Extensibility aims to address many of the problems developers experience when using and writing extensions in Visual Studio:

-* Extension-caused crashes and hangs of Visual Studio and other installed extensions
+* Visual Studio remains responsive and won't crash if an extension crashes or hangs
-* Inconsistent hard-to-find docs and APIs, tribal knowledge requirements, and overwhelming architecture
+* Simplified architecture, consistent APIs, and clear documentation
-* Lack of secure extensions
-* Having to restart Visual Studio when installing extensions
+* Extensions can be installed without restarting Visual Studio

-Eventually, the VisualStudio.Extensibility SDK will ultimately replace the VS SDK.
+Eventually, the VisualStudio.Extensibility SDK will ultimately allow you to write any extension you could write using the VS SDK.
 However, until that time, you might encounter situations where the functionality you need in your extension is not yet available in VisualStudio.Extensibility.
 In that case, you can develop an in-process extension by leveraging the new VisualStudio.Extensibility APIs while relying on [Microsoft.VisualStudio.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudio.Sdk) to cover any feature gap.

 This site is your hub for all documentation for the VisualStudio.Extensibility SDK.
 Documentation is currently available for the following: